oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

 Now we need to prepare some domains for Voyager load balancing.

 Create two WebLogic domains:
-- One domain with name `domain1` under namespace `default`.
+- One domain with name `domain1` under namespace `weblogic-domain1`.
-- One domain with name `domain2` under namespace `test1`.
+- One domain with name `domain2` under namespace `weblogic-domain2`.
-- Each domain has a web application installed with the URL context `testwebapp`.
+Each domain has a web application installed with the URL context `testwebapp`.

 ### 2. Install the Voyager Ingress
 #### Install a host-routing Ingress